juniormbe/cloudmc-standard-kb/en/basic-concepts/what-is-a-vpc.md

 A Virtual Private Cloud (VPC) is a logically isolated section in an environment, where you can build a multi-tier application architecture.

-Typically, in most of the public clouds on the market, you deploy your instances on what we like to call a "basic network".
+Typically, in most of the public clouds on the market, you deploy your instances on what we like to call a *basic network*.
 In other words, your instance and other tenants' instances are all connected on the same huge network.

 ![Basic network](/assets/what-is-a-vpc-1.png)